Alternative Compliance for State and Alternative Fuel Provider Fleets

 Alternative Compliance may be a good option for fleets that:

-- Have a significant fleet of medium- or heavy-duty vehicles capable of using biodiesel in excess of the 50% cap associated with Standard Compliance or receiving credits for alternative fuel use in medium- or heavy-duty vehicles
+- Have a significant number of medium- or heavy-duty vehicles capable of using biodiesel in excess of the 50% cap associated with Standard Compliance or capable of using other alternative fuels

-- Wish to combine hybrid vehicles and alternative fuel use
+- Wish to combine hybrid electric vehicles and alternative fuel use

 - Are subject to state or local requirements or policies calling for petroleum reduction, or reductions in carbon footprint or greenhouse gas emissions.